stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 ![Melee implementation](img/melee_implementation.PNG)

-The first part of the code gets a reference to the player controller, since we need a reference to it to determine where to apply collision, amongst others.
+The first part of the code gets a reference to the player controller, since we need a reference to it to determine where to apply collision.
 ```C
 void AMeleeCharacter::MeleeTrace() {
 	APlayerController* PC = UGameplayStatics::GetPlayerController(GetWorld(), 0);